jef5ez/statedecoded-search/apache-solr-3.6.0/README.txt

 Files included in an Apache Solr binary distribution
 ----------------------------------------------------

-example/
-  A self-contained example Solr instance, complete with a sample configuration, documents to index, and the Jetty Servlet container.
-  Please see example/README.txt for information about running this example.

 dist/apache-solr-XX.war
   The Apache Solr Application.
 Deploy this WAR file to any servlet container to run Apache Solr.